 The grand entry into the Gem City's gargantuan DAYTON MALL.
 Going through its glass doors, one came upon two sweeping semicircular stairways that ascended to a Mezzanine Level.

-DAYTON MALL has been a poorly-documented shopping center.
-No vintage photos are available, so I created some images from memory.
+No vintage photos of DAYTON MALL are available, so I created some images from memory.
 The mall's Center Court had 2 levels and fronted on Rike's.
 As originally built, DAYTON MALL was a spartan, no-frills structure with few interior embellishments and no natural lighting of any kind.
 The wavy ceiling treatment, spanning Center Court, was made of strips of paper.

 The south-facing facade of Rike's.
-Two exterior entries brought customers into the Budget Basement Store (which, obviously, wasn't in a basement).
-The original store included The Amber Lantern, an upscale restaurant.
+Two exterior entries brought customers into its Budget Basement Store (which wasn't in a basement).
+In its original state, Rike's Dayton Mall included The Amber Lantern, an upscale restaurant.

-The Penneys, which anchored the west end of the 1970 mall.
-It featured a coffee shop restaurant, beauty salon, lawn & garden center and freestanding Penneys Auto Center.
+Penneys anchored the west end of the mall between February 1970 and March 1996.
+In its original state, the store featured a coffee shop restaurant, beauty salon, lawn & garden center and freestanding Penneys Auto Center.